discord-net/Discord.Net/docs/guides/commands/commands.md

 #### Loading Modules Automatically

-The Command Service can automatically discover all classes in an Assembly that inherits [ModuleBase] and load them.
+The Command Service can automatically discover all classes in an Assembly that inherit [ModuleBase] and load them.

 To opt a module out of auto-loading, flag it with [DontAutoLoadAttribute].